 Excellent: The candidate will be rated excellent if teaching duties required of all faculty members are performed consistently in an outstanding manner.
 Inasmuch as a good rating implies a substantial degree of achievement above satisfactory levels, a rating of excellent implies a substantial degree of achievement above those considered appropriate for a good rating.

-Clarification of Ratings for Teaching: A candidate shall be rated good (minimum rating in channels B, D and E) if she/he is consistently rated by students and peers as good and if the candidate provides evidence of additional valuable accomplishments in one or more areas a–g above.
+Clarification of Ratings for Teaching: A candidate shall be rated good (minimum rating in channels B, D and E) if she/he is consistently rated by students and peers as good and if the candidate provides evidence of additional valuable accomplishments in one or more areas a–h above.
+To be eligible for tenure in DCHP all candidates must have a minimum rating of “Good” in this category, a rating of Satisfactory would not qualify as adequate progress toward tenure.

 Category II: Scholarship

 Scholarship is defined as those activities that contribute to the profession and increase the individual's effectiveness as a professor.
-It is the candidate’s responsibility to provide evidence of successful scholarly activities.
-A candidate is not expected to be equal in all areas listed below.
+It is the candidate’s responsibility to provide documentation of the significance, impact, and quality of scholarly activities.
+A candidate is not expected to perform equally in all areas listed below based on the candidate’s individual strengths in scholarship activities.

-A candidate can accrue points for the following scholarship activities:
+A candidate may include as evidence the following scholarship activities:

 Publications, such as books and/or articles in refereed regional or national journals.
 (Non-reviewed publications should be included in the category III.)